-This entire process, the synthesis of the building blocks that compose an entire living organism, is known as The Central Dogma of Molecular Biology, simply stated as: "DNA to RNA to protein."
-We now know that, profoundly simplistic as this concept is, it does not begin to reflect the true complexity of the host of interacting factors controlling protein synthesis.
-It has been modified as follows: "Nucleic acids function as the 'brains and central nervous system' of the cell while proteins carry out the functions they specify," 8 referring to the large number of controlling actions performed by the epigenome.
+This entire process, the synthesis of the building blocks that compose an entire living organism, is known as the central dogma of molecular biology and simply stated is: "DNA to RNA to protein."
+We now know that this profoundly simplistic concept does not begin to reflect the true complexity of the host of interacting factors controlling protein synthesis.
+It has been revised as follows: "Nucleic acids function as the 'brains and central nervous system' of the cell while proteins carry out the functions they specify," 9 referring to the large number of controlling actions performed by the epigenome.
 This concept will be discussed further in conjunction with our rapidly expanding recognition of the epigenetic significance of non-coding RNA genes (ncRNA) especially long non-coding RNA (lncRNA) of 200 or more base pairs in length.

-D. History of Epigenetics
+III.
+History of epigenetics

-The epigenetic significance of methylation as a method of controlling the expression of genes was first recognized in 1979 by J. D. McGhee and G. D. Ginder.9
+The epigenetic significance of methylation as a method of controlling the expression of genes was first recognized in 1979 by J. D. McGhee and G. D. Ginder.10

 They compared the methylation status of the beta-globin locus in cells which invariably express the gene.
 They discovered that cells of un-methylated genes displayed active expression of the gene, whereas the methylated cells of did not.
 It was recognized that cell differentiation was linked to active gene expression and could therefore be used as an indirect indicator of the presence or absence of methylation of a specific gene.
-It is now widely recognized that as a result of methylation, 5-methylcystocine, produced by DNA methyltransferase enzymes (DNMTs), is widespread throughout mammalian genomes.
+It is now widely recognized that as a result of methylation, 5-methylcytosine, produced by DNA methyltransferase enzymes (DNMTs), is widespread throughout mammalian genomes.

-III.
-The commonly utilized epigenetic metabolic pathways are:
+IV.
+The commonly utilized epigenetic metabolic pathways

-- Methylation
+- Methylation of cytosine

 - Histone modification, acetylation and methylation

 - Long non-coding RNA (IncRNA) mediated transcription regulation

 - Phosphorylation

 - Ubiquitination